MPI-SWS/pgcd/README.md

 One design goal of PGCD is facilitating modular verification by making sure each robot's controller work in the components local frame.
 The message are automatically updated to account for the frame shift between the sender and receiver.

 __Unfortunately, this part got broken in the port to ROS 2.
-I'll fixt it as soon as I have time.__
+I'll fix it as soon as I have time.__
 The messages are still send and received but the data they contain is not updated...

 #### Motion Primitive